jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

-If you are having issues with this, and are not able to upgrade to Mojave yet for some reason, or you want a free program that can build search indexes of document contents that works on Macs as well as Linux and Windows machines, I have had some success using a free openhttp://docfetcher.sourceforge.net/en/index.html source program called [DocFetcher](http://docfetcher.sourceforge.net/en/index.html).
+If you are having issues with this, and are not able to upgrade to Mojave yet for some reason, or you want a free program that can build search indexes of document contents that works on Macs as well as Linux and Windows machines, I have had some success using an open source program called [DocFetcher](http://docfetcher.sourceforge.net/en/index.html).